About Nehalem Bay Winery

 students are in college, high school or graduated and working because of Ray's

-the Nehalem Bay Winery and visit with the managers John, Melissa and Kyle at
+the Nehalem Bay Winery and visit with the managers Melissa and Travis at

 the Depoe Bay Winery.
 They will love to see you and maybe Ray will around the